-The 1099-C form is called a ‘Cancellation of debt’ form, but it’s not always true to its name.
+The 1099-C form is called a ‘Cancellation of Debt’ form, but it’s not always true to its name.
 Collection attempts may still continue.

-I received a Form 1099-C for the for credit card debt I owed to Chase.
+I received a Form 1099-C for the credit card debt I owed to Chase.
 The identifiable event code was “G” for “decision or policy to discontinue collection.”
 Now a collection agency is attempting to collect on this debt.
 It is my understanding that this debt has been forgiven, not merely charged off, and that I no longer owe it.
 Is this correct?
 Thank you so much. – Dani

 Though the name printed at the top of the 1099-C form says “Cancellation of Debt,” it is not always true to its name.
 It may mean the bank has forgiven the debt.
 Unfortunately, you can’t count on it.

 Banks are required to send you a 1099-C when any “identifiable event” occurs.
-According to the Internal Revenue Service, an identifiable event could be an agreement between you and the bank, your bankruptcy, the expiration of the statute of limitations, debt relief from probate (when someone dies) or any of a number of other similar events.
+According to the Internal Revenue Service, an identifiable event could be an agreement between you and the bank, your bankruptcy, the expiration of the statute of limitations, debt relief from probate (when someone dies) or a number of other similar events.
 After such events, the debt is generally no longer owed.

 Some “identifiable events” are not such open-and-shut cases.
 For example, Code G on Form 1099-C is for the “Decision or policy to discontinue collection.”